 Detail, Quality and Strength

 Voicing his frustrations to a coworker, the idea of 3D printed models came up.
-Rodrigues explored the options available and decided on 3D Systems On Demand Parts Manufacturing Service, Quickparts, which provides instant quotes for custom parts production, anywhere in the world.
+Rodrigues explored the options available and decided on 3D Systems' manufacturing services, which provides instant quotes for custom parts production, anywhere in the world.

 Rodrigues requested a sample from 3D Systems’ Melbourne, Australia, facility and was blown away by the results.